 Students apply for admission through the School of Public Health.
 Admission into the Bachelor of Arts in Public Health program is selective and competitive and dependent on the availability of space.
+Completion of the pre-public health prerequisite course work does not guarantee admission into the School of Public Health.
+Students admitted to the public health program complete the final two or more years in School of Public Health.
 Students must indicate in their application whether they are selecting the professional track (designed for those students who intend to enter the professional workforce upon completion of the BA) or the academic track (designed for those students who intend to pursue further academic degrees upon completion of the BA).

 - Junior standing only - completion of 60 semester hours of specified General Education course work in the College of Liberal Arts and Sciences or from any accredited community college or four-year college or university.